 “Deshaun has the support of his teammates and has the support of this organization,” head coach Kevin Stefanski said.
 “Really right now his focus and my focus is on the Houston game.
 That is what we have to do as players and as coaches is put the blinders on.
 Whatever is going on on the outside really can’t matter to us.
 We have to focus on doing our job, and I think he definitely understands that.”

 Watson served an 11-game ban, paid a $5 million fine and has been participating in a counseling program under the terms of a disciplinary settlement with the NFL following civil lawsuits filed by nearly two dozen women accusing the three-time Pro Bowler of sexual misconduct during massage therapy sessions while a member of the Texans.

 Watson has settled 23 of those lawsuits while two remain active according to Harris County, Texas court records.

 The disciplinary settlement, which was reached in mid-August, followed the NFL’s appeal of a six-game ban that independent arbiter and former federal judge Sue L. Robinson handed down after she found that Watson violated the NFL’s personal conduct policy in multiple ways amid the accusations levied against him.

 Watson returned to the Browns facility on October 10 where he attended meetings and worked out on his own.
-He began practicing with the team on November 16 where he took scout team and some limited offensive reps to prepare the defense for their last two games.
+He began practicing with the team on November 16 and took scout team and limited offensive reps to prepare the defense for their last two games.